gorbunkov/test-repo/.github/ISSUE_TEMPLATE/feature_request.md

 ### Problem Description

-A clear and concise description of what the problem is.
+A description of what the problem is.

 ### Proposed Solution

-A clear and concise description of what you want to happen.
+A description of what you want to happen.